 The essential term is a deadline explicitly set out by the parties, or inferred by the wording used in the contract, within which the obligation must be performed.
-Non-performance within the set deadline will inevitably determine the termination of the agreement.
+Non-performance within the set deadline will inevitably determine the termination of the agreement (other rules apply to the Termination of Lease Agreements in Italy).
 Even though article 1457 of the Italian Civil Code refers only to the deadline within which the obligation must be performed, party autonomy usually distinguishes between an initial and a final essential term.
 The first type of term refers to the deadline set for the performance to start, whereas the final essential term refers to the deadline within which the obligation must be performed.
 If the contracting parties do not provide for a deadline, reference should be made to the deadline generally set for that specific type of agreement.

 Essential term requirements under Italian law

 Parties should clearly state in the agreement that the contract will lose it economic value to the creditor if the obligation is not performed within the established deadline.
 Designating a deadline within which the obligation should be performed is therefore not considered sufficient for the application of the framework set out in article 1457 of the Italian Civil Code.

 Additionally, it is necessary for the defaulting party to be at fault for the termination to occur after the term has expired.
 Termination will not occur if for example the defaulting party is able to prove that non-performance was due to force majeure.